-- One of our ongoing school priorities is to ensure that children with identified SEND make at least good progress from their starting points. - We have a special educational needs policy that outlines the provision the school makes for pupils with disabilities and special educational needs. - We have an accessibility plan that aims to increase the extent to which all pupils can participate in the curriculum, improve the physical environment of the school and increase the availability of accessible information to disabled pupils. - We take steps, by making reasonable adjustments, to ensure that disabled pupils are not put at a disadvantage compared to other pupils. - We involve disabled learners, their families and disabled staff in the changes and improvements we make and consult them on issues affecting them, rather than relying on people acting on their behalf. - All children participate in school events regardless of their learning or physical needs e.g. a child with cerebral palsy 'ran' her race on Sports Day.
+- One of our ongoing school priorities is to ensure that children with identified SEND make at least good progress from their starting points. - We have a Special Educational Needs policy that outlines the provision the school makes for pupils with disabilities and special educational needs. - We have an accessibility plan that aims to increase the extent to which all pupils can participate in the curriculum, improve the physical environment of the school and increase the availability of accessible information to disabled pupils. - We take steps, by making reasonable adjustments, to ensure that disabled pupils are not put at a disadvantage compared to other pupils. - We involve disabled learners, their families and disabled staff in the changes and improvements we make and consult them on issues affecting them, rather than relying on people acting on their behalf. - All children participate in school events regardless of their learning or physical needs.